toitlang/envelopes/README.md

 This variant supports Ethernet, but without the clock output.

+### esp32-spiram

+An ESP32 variant for boards with SPIRAM.
+Otherwise the same as the ESP32 variant.

 ### esp32-eth-clk-out0 and esp32-eth-clk-out17

 A variant for ESP32 boards with Ethernet and a clock output on pin 0/17.